adamcharnock/lightbus/docs/quick-start.md

 )
 ```

-There a two important differences here:

-1. We call `bus.auth.user_registered.fire()` to fire the `user_registered` event on
+Here we call `bus.auth.user_registered.fire()` to fire the `user_registered` event on
 the `auth` API.
 This will place the event onto the bus to be consumed any
 listening services.
-2. We import the `AuthApi` class.
-This registers it with Lightbus, thereby indicating
-   we are the authoritative service for this API and can therefore fire events upon it.

 ## Further reading